Thursday, November 21, 2024

 Part of being able to go the distance knows how to keep your risks as manageable as possible.
 Understand it’s a ‘we’ business with your greatest assets being your team that includes employees, CPA, accountant and lawyer.

 You once lived in LA but have since moved back east.
-What kind of challenges are you faced with by not being on the ?
+What kind of challenges are you faced with by not being on the west coast?

 Really, there are no challenges.
 Starting out on the west coast and then moving to the east coast has actually been extremely beneficial in my business growth.
 Living in the Washington DC (DMV) has afforded me the opportunity to add another dimension to my business repertoire as my company is now certified as a government contractor with our one of our first clients the Smithsonian National Museum of African American History & Culture (NMAAHC).